 Independent contractors, self-employed individuals, non-profits, franchises and chains are ineligible for this loan.

 Iowa Small Business Relief Program

-The Iowa Small Business Relief Program will provide financial assistance to small businesses economically impacted by the pandemic.
-The program offers grants ranging from $5,000 to $25,000, in addition to offering a deferral of sales and use or withholding taxes due and waiver of penalty and interest to eligible businesses.
+The Iowa Small Business Relief Program provided financial assistance to small businesses economically impacted by the pandemic.
+The program offered grants ranging from $5,000 to $25,000, in addition to offering a deferral of sales and use or withholding taxes due and waiver of penalty and interest to eligible businesses.